This Recipe includes

 But one thing to watch out for is that the chickpea flour in a socca recipe needs to be finely ground, so make sure you are purchasing it from a quality grocery store.

-What to serve with Socca?
+What to serve with socca?

 Once the socca is out of the oven, it should be cut into small thin slices (like a pizza).
 Socca is meant to be finger food, so you want to cut it into pieces that people can easily pick up and eat.

-What drinks should you serve with a socca?
+What drinks should you serve with it?